srikarvootkur/WI-Breast-Cancer-Classification/README.md

 Built a simple neural network class (inherited from the nn.module class) with cross-entropy loss and the Adam optimizer.

 Achieved 98% accuracy on the test dataset.

+View the breast-cancer-wi-dataset-eda-ann.ipynb Python notebook to see the code, explanations, and results.